celenityy/Dove/README.md

 ___

+# ⚖️Licensing

+Dove is licensed under the [GNU General Public License v3.0 or later](https://spdx.org/licenses/GPL-3.0-or-later.html) *(`GPL-3.0-or-later`)* where applicable.

+Phoenix is licensed under the [GNU General Public License v3.0 or later](https://spdx.org/licenses/GPL-3.0-or-later.html) *(`GPL-3.0-or-later`)* where applicable.

+# 🏛️Notices

+Mozilla Thunderbird is a trademark of the Mozilla Foundation.

+This is not an officially supported Mozilla product.
+Dove is in no way affiliated with Mozilla.

+Dove is not sponsored or endorsed by Mozilla.

+Thunderbird source code is available at [https://hg-edge.mozilla.org](https://hg-edge.mozilla.org/).

 # 💜Attribution

 Huge thank you to the following projects & individuals for making Dove possible.
 Please show them support!